 - Set the private sector a challenge: Third, governments should identify 'challenges' for the private sector to tackle.

-- Challenge current operating models: Fourth, introducing a contestability process, through which private sector participants can identify inefficiencies in the delivery of the services supported by social infrastructure assets and pitch solutions.
+- Challenge current operating models: Fourth, governments should introduce a contestability process, through which private sector participants can identify inefficiencies in the delivery of the services supported by social infrastructure assets and pitch solutions.

 Time to lead again

 Australia was once a pioneer in the usage of the PPP model for social infrastructure, but that is no longer the case.
 While the four steps we've proposed might not necessarily be the answer to address all the issues or be appropriate in all circumstances, they will lead to market-wide improvements.
-The time is right for a conversation on how we tackle this growing problem and the tools we need to do so.
+The time is right for a conversation on how best to tackle this growing problem and the tools we'll need to do so.